LiamEinspahr/Online-chat-room-Software-Engineering/README.md

 Will Thomas || https://github.com/Durbatuluk1701

 --------------------------------------------------------------------------------------------------------
-NOTE: The Google Firebase that has been used to implement the project has been shutdown due to financial costs
+NOTE: The Google Firebase that was used to implement the project has been shutdown due to financial costs